MarkBind/markbind/docs/userGuide/deployingTheSite.md

 <box type="info">

-The sample `deploy.yml` workflow above uses the [default Github Token secret](https://docs.github.com/en/actions/reference/authentication-in-a-workflow) that is generated automatically for each Github Actions workflow.
-You may also use a [Github Personal Access Token](#generating-a-github-personal-access-token) in place of the default Github Token.
+The sample `deploy.yml` workflow above uses the [default GitHub Token secret](https://docs.github.com/en/actions/reference/authentication-in-a-workflow) that is generated automatically for each GitHub Actions workflow.
+You may also use a [GitHub Personal Access Token](#generating-a-github-personal-access-token) in place of the default GitHub Token.
 </box>

 Once you have created the file, commit and push the file to your repo.
-Github Actions should start to build and deploy your MarkBind site.
+GitHub Actions should start to build and deploy your MarkBind site.
 You can verify this by visiting `www.github.com/<org|username>/<repo>/actions`.

 <box type="tip">